reach-sh/reach-lang/docs-vue/src/ref-error-codes.md

 ```

-You can fix this code by returning an `UInt` from the function or changing the return type of the function.
+You can fix this code by returning a `UInt` from the function or changing the return type of the function.

 This error may be caused by using a value of the incorrect type in an operation.
 The code below erroneously uses
-a `Maybe` value in an `+` expression:
+a `Maybe` value in a `+` expression:

 ```reach
 A.only(() => {